athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/House Drake.md

     desc: "DC 17, attack +9; __2nd __  _[[Spells/Mist|Obscuring Mist]]_, _[[Spells/See the Unseen|See Invisibility]]_; __1st __  _[[Spells/Alarm|Alarm]]_, _[[Spells/Soothe|Soothe]]_"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (arcane,mental) The house drake breathes a 10-foot cone of silver mist.
-Each creature within the mist must succeed at a DC 16 Will check save or become [[Conditions/Stupefied 1|Stupefied 2]] for 1 round.\n\nThe house drake can't use Breath Weapon again for 1d4 rounds."
+    desc: "`pf2:2` (arcane,mental) The house drake breathes a @Template[cone|distance:10] of silver mist.
+Each creature within the mist must succeed at a DC 16 Will check save or become [[Conditions/Stupefied|Stupefied 2]] for 1 round.\n\nThe house drake can't use Breath Weapon again for 1d4 rounds."

   - name: "Silver Strike"
     desc: "  House drakes sharpen their jaws on silver ornamentation until they incorporate bits of silver in their teeth.
 Their jaws Strike counts as silver."